HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 * **`request.intent` is an immutable element, meaning that systems SHALL NOT update the intent of an order**.
 For creating a plan from a proposal, or an order from a plan or proposal, a new request resource instance **MUST** be created, basedOn the proposal/plan instance.

-  * To do: we can add sub-intents because they don't change the intent, they just refine it....
+  * Note: some possible values for intent have a hierarchical relationship.
+This is meangful: while intent is immutable, it is possible to change from an intent to a 'sub-intent' because this doesn't change the intent, it just refines it.

 * Orders can be created in `active` status, or may evolve from `draft` to `active` - an order instance may be created as "draft" and then be updated to become "active"  ...